andraz213/UrbanNoiseSensing/README.md

 # System usage

+The general concept is to create deployments.
+Since batteries in the sensors will only last a few days, the act of sensing can be considered as a sort of a deployment or a study.
+The system will be used to study one street, or one feature at a time, so these deployments can be considered as studies of individial micro elements that have an effect on the noise.

+The general overveiw is then:
+1. Choose the sensors
+2. Mount the sensors and get the data
+3. Access the data when doing the analysis

 ## First step

 At first, there will be no registerd sensors or gateways.
 The first step is to turn them all on.
-Gateways in their normal and only mode and sensors in their administration modes.
+Gateways in their normal and only mode and sensors in their administration mode.
 When all of them connect to the designated wifi hotspot, they will connect to the backend and get their unique ids, check for updates and send their telemitry data.
 The first step is the easiset and will allow for all the sensors and gateways to be programmed in the same way with the same firmware (sensors and gateways will have separate firmware).